- Edited by:

-The criteria is the key word for JOYA, this was the hallmark and goal since day one.
-Nowadays, if you want to start an event or a fair, you must do because you want to say something important, I mean, in internet you have all information you need, but you don’t have one thing: criteria.
+The criteria are the key word for JOYA, this was the hallmark and goal since day one.
+Nowadays, if you want to start an event or a fair, you must do because you want to say something important, I mean, on internet you have all information you need, but you don’t have one thing: criteria.
 JOYA had in every edition an international jury made by specialists in art jewellery, which select the artists that will be part of the venue, and this gives us a very important base in which we define the event.
-Besides the artists, we are very careful with all elements that compose the program, since the poster, invitations, communication, catalogue, venue, etc. For us the criteria is in every single thing we make, we try to be critical and analytical in order to improve and to make JOYA a special place to present special art jewellery.
+Besides the artists, we are very careful with all elements that compose the program, since the poster, invitations, communication, catalog, venue, etc. For us the criteria are in every single thing we make, we try to be critical and analytical in order to improve and to make JOYA a special place to present special art jewellery.

 Why should I present my work in Joya?

 Before going to present your work, it is important to understand in which sector of jewellery you belong, now we are talking about art jewellery; not high jewellery, not commercial jewellery, not arts and crafts, not fashion jewellery, only art jewellery.
 If your work fits the parameters of art jewellery and you want to promote your work this way, JOYA is the place to be.
-We only represent artists, individual or collective artists that are working on the pieces from schuster-nicole-schuster-nicole-beginning-2016-2016 to the end, this definition gives us the strength to communicate art jewellery as something very personal and special.
+We only represent artists, individual or collective artists that are working on the pieces from beginning to the end, this definition gives us the strength to communicate art jewellery as something very personal and special.
 Most of these artists are working all year long in their atelier and a few times a year they need to communicate, show and present their work for the correct public and media.
-At JOYA our aim is to promote this work with the same criteria as they were selected, as communicating art jewellery is a difficult task but if we do it with care and for the right people, this will give a value and spread the news in the correct way.
+At JOYA our aim is to promote this work with the same criteria as they were selected, as communicating art jewellery is a difficult task but if we do it with care and for the right people, this will give value and spread the news in the correct way.

 And why shout I have to visit the Fair?